 I traveled to Texas to learn about trick training and became curious about Positive Reinforcement training to teach tricks to horses.
 I traveled to Menorca and mainland Spain many, many times discovering the delights of Andalucian horses – and I became utterly in love with the Spanish horse.

-I became fascinated with Straightness Training for a while, and passed many evaluations within the system but it evolved in a direction I did not want to follow, so I moved away from it and concentrated on learning the Academic Art of Riding by Bent Branderup – which was the original source of Straightness Training.
-I remain still utterly fascinated by The Academic Art of Riding by Bent Branderup.
+I became interested with Straightness Training for a while, and passed many evaluations within the system but it then evolved in a direction I did not feel comfortable with, so I moved away and concentrated on learning the Academic Art of Riding by Bent Branderup – which was the original source of Straightness Training.
+I remain still fascinated by The Academic Art of Riding by Bent Branderup.

 “Who am I in my horses eyes” is a phrase I have heard Bent say many times and this is constantly in my thoughts as I train.

-We an use work from the ground of varying kinds to help horses in the following:
+I use work from the ground of varying kinds to help horses in the following:

 Refining the aids